 The Standard & Poor’s 500 Index snapped a six-week gain amid concern European leaders may fail to tame the region’s debt crisis and as investors speculated whether central banks will provide further economic stimulus.

 Equities rallied the final day on bets the Federal Reserve will act to boost growth.
-Dell Inc. (DELL) and Hewlett-Packard Co.
-(HPQ) slumped at least 7.8 percent for the week while discount chain Big Lots Inc. (BIG) plunged 21 percent on disappointing forecasts.
+Dell Inc. (DELL:US) and Hewlett-Packard Co.
+(HPQ:US) slumped at least 7.8 percent for the week while discount chain Big Lots Inc. (BIG:US) plunged 21 percent on disappointing forecasts.
 Best Buy Co.
-(BBY), the retailer resisting a takeover attempt by its founder, sank 15 percent after profit trailed estimates.
-Apple Inc. (AAPL) rose 2.3 percent and set a record U.S. market value.
+(BBY:US), the retailer resisting a takeover attempt by its founder, sank 15 percent after profit trailed estimates.
+Apple Inc. (AAPL:US) rose 2.3 percent and set a record U.S. market value.

 The S&P 500 declined 0.5 percent to 1,411.13, after the benchmark index for American equities briefly topped a four-year high during the week.
 The Dow Jones Industrial Average dropped 117.23 points, or 0.9 percent, to 13,157.97.